Keshav-G/Will-the-Customer-Accept-the-Coupon/README.md

 5. Drivers with kids in the car and travelling in the opposite direction of a COTA coupon's establishment are slightly less likely to accept that COTA coupon than the general population (69.7% vs. 73.8%).

 6. The 50+ age group accepts COTA coupons at a higher rate than the overall population (77.0% vs 73.8%).

+**Next Steps and Recommendations:**

+1. Perform analyses of acceptance rates for the remaining coupon types.

+2. Analyze acceptance rates based on distance from the establishment the coupon is for.
+Break this down by direction and whether or not the driver has an urgent destination.

+3. Explore if temperature and weather have any effect on coupon acceptance rates.

+4. Determine if time has any effect on coupon acceptance rates.

+5. Examine if marital status and having children affects acceptance rates, even if the spouse / kids aren't in the car.

+6. Does solo travel affect acceptance rates vs. having any type of passanger in the car?